 As soon as harness racing became popular, trotting horse breeders started to improve equines.
 They aimed to produce faster horses.

 Dan Patch is another tremendous figure in the Standardbred breed.
 It’s a notable stallion known as a speedy racer.
 Dan Patch set a world speed record several times.
 He’s holding his first place for over 30 years!
 Some of Patch’s competitors even gave up with no partaking in a competition.

 In 1879, the Standardbred breed registry was established in the USA.
 It was formed by the National Association of Trotting Horse Breeders.
-The name of the breed occurred because of the “standard” set by the U.S. trotting association.
+The name Standardbred occurred because of the “standard” set by the U.S. trotting association.
 The breeding stock must pace or trot a mile for less than 2 minutes and 30 seconds.

 Pacers and trotters may have a bit different bloodline.
+Individual Standardbreds tend to feature pacing or trotting.
 But all of them share a common pedigree with Rysdyk’s Hambletonian.

 The American Standardbred was primarily bred as a harness horse.
-The horse breed was loved for its great speed and stamina.
+The driving horses were loved by horse owners for their great speed and stamina.
 The Standardbred can be seen both as a driving and riding horse.
 The range of activities is pretty wide.
 You’ll find Standardbreds in show jumping, dressage, and as a trail horse.

 Standardbred Horse Temperament

 The Standardbred Horse has a calm and placid temperament.
-Standardbreds are easy to train, which a great perk.
+Standardbreds are easy to train, which is a great perk.
 A rider finds it pleasing to ride such a horse.
-The Standardbred exhibits willingness to please its owner.
+The Standardbred exhibits willingness to please its owner and appreciate human companionship.
 Such a horse is a perfect choice for beginner riders and kids.

 Standardbred Horse Facts